BavariaBlue/samm/Supporting Resources/v1.6/MarkDown/SAMM-1.6.md

 ##### SUCCESS METRICS

-* ✦>75% of all projects with updated abuse-case models within past six months
+* \>75% of all projects with updated abuse-case models within past six months

 ##### COSTS

-* ✦Project overhead from buildout and maintenance of abuse-case models
+* Project overhead from buildout and maintenance of abuse-case models

 ##### PERSONNEL